nigdifg/Assignmnet-KcoinX/README.md

 This project can be deployed using platforms like Netlify or Vercel.
 Make sure to configure the deployment settings according to your requirements.

-## Contributing

-Contributions to this project are welcome.
-Feel free to fork the repository and submit pull requests with your improvements.

 ## License